 "From the United States' standpoint, time is running out." spokesman P.J.
 Crowley said at a briefing.

 The sanctions, according to Crowley, would target "President Gbagbo, his immediate family and his inner circle, should he continue to illegitimately cling to power."

 Violence has broken out between supporters of Gbagbo and of Alassane Ouattara, the internationally supported winner of the November runoff.
 U.N.
 Secretary-General Ban Ki-moon said Gbagbo's efforts to maintain his office "cannot be allowed to stand."

 Ban called Friday for Gbagbo to step down and said that "any other outcome would make a mockery of democracy."

 The United Nations, the Economic Community of West African States, the European Union and the African Union said Ouattara won.

 "That is our message, as well: The results of the election are known.
 There was a clear winner.
 There is no other option," Ban said.

 "I call on (Gbagbo) to step down and allow his elected successor to assume office without further hindrance.
 The international community must send this message, loud and clear.
 Any other outcome would make a mockery of democracy and the rule of law."

-But the country's Constitutional Council promptly invalidated those results and declared incumbent President Laurent Gbagbo the winner.
+The country's Independent Electoral Commission said Ouattara won the November 28 presidential runoff, but the country's Constitutional Council invalidated those results and declared Gbagbo the winner.